mayswind/ezBookkeeping-Website/exchange_rates.md

 > Reference: [https://www.boi.org.il/en/economic-roles/financial-markets/exchange-rates/](https://www.boi.org.il/en/economic-roles/financial-markets/exchange-rates/)

 The base currency is Israeli new shekel (`ILS`).
-The daily exchange rates are usually updated about 15:45 IST on every working day.
+The daily exchange rates are usually updated about 15:45 IST (Israel Standard Time) on every working day.

 This data source supports 15 currencies, and all currencies are as follows: